Food bank

 We run a weekly food bank for service users who are struggling across Brighton and Hove.

-The food bank provides short-term support for destitute clients, usually with no recourse to public funds.
+The food bank provides short-term support for destitute clients.

 Continue reading “Food bank”